 A PDF version of the video transcript is provided below:

-4. Wiley, a leading publisher of nursing and healthcare journals, has developed two resources to teach readers how to write for publication.
+3. Wiley-Blackwell, a leading publisher of healthcare journals, has developed two resources to teach readers how to write for publication.

 A PDF version of this open-access book is provided below: